-Native to freshwater rivers and streams, the yellow perch has adapted to living in brackish waters.
-It is usually found near the shoreline among bay grass beds, which provide food and shelter.
+Native to freshwater rivers and streams, has adapted to living in brackish waters.
+Usually found near the shoreline among bay grass beds, which provide food and shelter.

 Common in most Chesapeake Bay rivers, often near the mouths of rivers.
-In early spring, the yellow perch migrates upriver to spawn in freshwater streams.
-It often travels in schools.
+Migrates upriver in early spring to spawn in freshwater streams.
+Often travels in schools.

 Yellow perch feed on insect larvae, crustaceans and small fish.